Where to Eat in Columbus, Ohio

-When Pete and I moved out of NYC a few months ago (because of James), we knew we were going to miss the food the most, and we came to the conclusion that we wouldn’t be able to get that variety and level of food without living in a really big city.
+When Pete and I moved out of NYC a few months ago, we knew we were going to miss the food the most, and we came to the conclusion that we wouldn’t be able to get that variety and level of food without living in a really big city.

 Now I know: actually we can.

 Growing up in California, Ohio wasn’t a state that ever came across my radar.
 I didn’t have any family or friends from there, and I didn’t know anything about it.

 It wasn’t until my post-college years when one of my closest friends moved to the city, and I visited her for the first time.